sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 * Full scale proton wand the 83% one is based on: https://www.thingiverse.com/thing:2334883
 * And a clippard valve with text: https://www.thingiverse.com/thing:2286284

+SCHEMATICS :

 PLEASE TAKE NOTES : I've provided Fritzing schematics for reference.
 Since I'm not an electronic designer, they migth be some error in components sizes, selections and locations.
 It's up to you to use those schematics as they are with or without corrections.
 I've build my prototype with those schematics, but it's not fully tested yet...
 Also, there is no circuit protection on those schematics, so it's something that can be improve there!

+  Charging circuit :

+  The charging circuit must be power by a 5V power supply of at least 1A, like a mobile from a mobile phone charger.
+Since 1A is enough to operate the charging module, but too low for the pack, there is a switching relay preventing the pack operation while charging.
+So when the charging module is powered, the relay is also powered and switch the supply to the battery only.
+When disconnected, the switching relay provides supply to the pack from the battery.

+  This circuit can be ommited if you want to just plug you're battery pack without charging module.

+  Auto power off circuit :

+  To spare the battery, an auto power off circuit is integrated to shut down the pack if no activity is detected.
+The Arduino sketch will turn off the POWER OFF pin after a 5 minutes delay (or 15 minutes if themes are playing).
+Those delays can be modified in the sketch.

+  To power the pack, main switch must be on, but you also need to press and maintain the fire button for a short time, aka the time it takes to power the Arduino Nano and to put the POWER OFF pin on high level (D12 on schematics).
+When this pin is set to low level, the pack power will be cut.

+  If you want to omit this auto power off circuit, just plug the main switch into the step down buck converter and Arduino Vin.

+  Pack powering :

+  All electronics on this schematics can be powered by 3.5 to 5V, except the Arduino Nano who should be power by 6V to 12V.
+So power from the battery pack could be between 6V to 12V.
+Arduino Nano will be power directly from the battery pack, but the rest should be power by a step down DC-DC buck converter ajusted to 4.5V.

+  Resistors and capacitors :

+  There are a few capacitors around these circuit to provide voltage surge/drop protection.
+I'll not explain the sizing here, so it's up to you to use the selected ones, other values, or none.

+  There are also few resistors to protect elements from high voltage.
+I'll nbot explain them either here, so it's up to you to use the selected ones, other values, or none.

+ELECTRONIC PARTS LIST :

 If you're in no rush to make the electronics, you can buy from Aliexpress and wait to receive the parts while you're building the pack and wand frames...
 If you are in a rush, you can find all this on Amazon, Digikey, Mouser, Robotshop, etc.